sourcifyeth/parquet-export/README.md

 Python scripts and Docker container to export the Verifier Alliance PostgreSQL database in Parquet format and upload it to Google Cloud Storage.

-The latest export is publicly available at [https://export.verifieralliance.org](https://export.verifieralliance.org).

 The export script has undergone a redesign which made it append-only.
 The new export format is referred to as "v2".
 See https://github.com/argotorg/sourcify/issues/2441 for details of the redesign.

+## Downloading the public dataset

+The latest export is publicly available at [https://export.verifieralliance.org](https://export.verifieralliance.org).

+Please refer to the [VerA docs](https://verifieralliance.org/docs/download) for instructions on how to download and use the Parquet files.

+## Running the Export Script

-## Requirements
+### Requirements

 - Python 3

-## Installation
+### Installation

 Create a virtual environment: